City of Greenville to host market at the Town Common on Wednesday

 GREENVILLE, N.C. — A monthly market that will feature a variety of local Eastern North Carolina vendors will make its debut on Wednesday at the City of Greenville’s Town Common.

-The Market at the Town Common will be held on Wednesday, May 17, from 5:00 p.m. to 8:00 p.m. at the park’s pedestrian bridge located at 105 East First Street.
-The market will include artists, crafters, farmers, bakers, butchers, and more.
-Additionally, a food truck will also be on site for attendees.
+The Market at the Town Common will be held this Wednesday from 5-8 p.m. at the park’s pedestrian bridge, located at 105 East First Street.
+The market will include artists, crafters, farmers, bakers, butchers and more.
+Additionally, a food truck will also be on-site for attendees.